codecombat/cashew/README.md

 ## Using Cashew

-Cashew is right now an embryo  in the "cashew.js" file used by the "cashew-worker.html".
-To run it simply serve the html and js files.
-Please notice that the parser right now only takes code from the "main method".
+Cashew ("cashew.js" file) is the Java transpiller.
+To run it simply serve the html and js files or install it using "npm install cashew-js".
+Cashew provides a runtime "___JavaRuntime" used by the transpilled code to run.
+The parser is right now only able to run code from the "main method" inside a public "MyClass" please refer to the live demo to examples.

 ### How cashew works?
-Cashew uses [jison](http://zaach.github.io/jison/)  to transpile Java code into JavaScript, right now in order to simplify the changes to the grammar we're generating the parser using the 'jison.js' at runtime for the web test (in the cashew.pre.js file), to use cashew prefer using cashew.js with the compiled parser.
+Cashew uses [jison](http://zaach.github.io/jison/)  to transpile Java code into JavaScript.
 The grammar used by cashew is "coco-java.jison" (read more about jison grammars [here](http://zaach.github.io/jison/docs/#specifying-a-language) ).
 You can also find the compiled parser in the coco-java.js file and more details about it.